outscal/Getting-Started-with-Unity/Chap04-ToolbarAndNavigation.md

 We covered a lot in this one.
 Feel free to take a breather over here.

-**Ohh I almost forgot, you also earned 5 Learning points.
-Do the following to secure them.
-Click on the gif below and follow the instructions**
+**Ohh I almost forgot, you have the chance to earn 5 Learning points.
+Click on the gif below and follow the instructions to secure them** ⏬

 [![Click me!](https://media.giphy.com/media/zz1v8vjwQwTja/giphy.gif)](https://academy.outscal.com/welcome/build-in-public/assignments)